 I use to get caught in this trap all of the time.
 I’d be lying if I said I still didn’t but I’m starting to get pretty clear on the things that matter most to me.

-Went to school to earn a Bachelors and Masters degree.
-I’m proud of the accomplishment but in my opinion, our educational system does a really good job of teaching you how to work for someone else and not how to work for yourself.
+I went to school to earn a Bachelors’s and Master’s degree.
+I’m proud of the accomplishment but in my opinion, our educational system does a really good job of teaching you how to work for someone else.
+Not how to work for yourself.

 How many times have you heard, “get good grades so you can get a good job?”